 This is where it can get frustrating for certain candidates.
 On any given day, they might speak to multiple recruiters and hiring managers, many of whom will be asking them the same things.
 It is all too easy to shut off like a clam and utter that fatal phrase “it’s all on my resume.”

 I don’t know about you, but my career certainly can’t be condensed on to two sheets of paper.
 A resume is an invitation to explore, not a detailed map.
 When a candidate writes their resume, they know what they mean, but there are often many grey areas that require clarification and further discussion.

 That is why curious recruiters ask so many questions.
 We want to dig deeper, teasing out the potential and piecing together the jigsaw.
 We also need to avoid potential land mines.

 In the same vein, it is crucial to clarify exactly what each role entailed.
-No one Software Engineer is the same, and although two resumes might look similar in their standardized language, the experience behind the words can often differ wildly.
-Some candidates might emphasize certain areas, but if other aspects are important for a given role, their absence on a resume doesn’t mean that they are not part of a candidate’s skill set.
+No one Software Engineer is the same.
+Although two resumes might look similar in their standardized language, the experience behind the words can often differ wildly.
+Some candidates might emphasize certain things on their resume.
+If other aspects are important for a given role, their absence on a resume doesn’t necessarily mean that they are not part of a candidate’s skill set.

 Again, we have to give our curiosity free rein.

 Despite the two previous examples, a recruiter’s role is not to play the inquisitor, seeking to blow holes in someone’s personal proposition.
-We want to give our candidates the chance to shine, and we want to coach them to present their experience in the best possible way at interview.
+We want to give our candidates the chance to shine.
+We want to coach them to present their experience in the best possible way at interview.
 Even if they don’t get the job, we have then build a level of understanding that would undoubtedly be useful in the future.